Payment and settlement

 The principles are internationally agreed standards considered essential to strengthening and preserving financial stability.
 In carrying out the self-assessment, we considered the CPMI-IOSCO guidance on how the principles apply to financial market infrastructures operated by central banks.
 As a payment system, CHAPS has been self-assessed as standard against the CPMI-IOSCO principles.
 While the RTGS service is not a payment system or a financial market infrastructure, we have undertaken the self-assessment for RTGS aspects against the principles that apply to payment systems.

-This year we judged that of the 17 principles that apply to RTGS and CHAPS, we ‘observe’ 15 and ‘broadly observe’ two – risk management and operational risk.
+This year we judged that of the 17 principles that apply to RTGS and CHAPS, we ‘observe’ 16 and ‘broadly observe’ one – operational risk.
 A number of the principles only apply to RTGS or CHAPS, not both.

-We complete the self-assessment as operator of the RTGS and CHAPS services and not in our capacity as supervisor of financial market infrastructures or banks.
+We complete the self-assessment as operator of the RTGS and CHAPS services and not in the Bank's as supervisor of financial market infrastructures or banks.

 Resilience of the RTGS service